leanprover/vstte2024/README.md

 4. Ensure that your editor is correctly connected to Lean by opening one of the files, introducing an error, and checking that there is feedback

+## Hands-on tasks

+The tutorial will be in live-coding presentation style, with breaks for hands-on experiences.
+Here are suggested tasks that you could try:

+### First hands-on break

+* Add unary operations (negation, logical not) to the expression language.

+* Let `Lean.Expr.optimize` apply rules like `0 + x = x`, `1 * x = x`.

+  Hints:

+  - It may be helpful to define a (non-recursive) function `Expr.optOp` with the same type as `Expr.op`, that serves as a “smart constructor”.
+Pattern matching can be elegant here!
+  - In general it is advisible to write a separate theorem about each involved function (`BinOp.apply`, `Expr.optOp`, `Expr.optimize`) separately than to do it all in one go.
+    If these theorems are set up just right, they are good `@[simp]` lemmas, and will make the subsequent proof easy.

+### First hands-on break

+**TODO**

 ## Code Structure